aerospike/aerospike-client-nodejs/doc/client.md

 ### get(key, policy=null, callback)

-Read a record from the database cluster using the key provided.
+Using the key provided, reads a record from the database cluster .

 Parameters: